 What is expected of me at A Level?

 1) An organised folder with clearly marked sections.

-We recommend organising your folder chronologically, lesson-by-lesson, using your learning tracker (see below).
+We recommend organising your folder chronologically, lesson-by-lesson, using your learning tracker (end of this guide).
 Your folder will be routinely checked for the following: